Glossary

 This section defines a glossary of common KubeOps terms.

-KOSI package
+SINA package

 KubeOps Hub

-KubeOps Hub is a secure repository where published KOSI packages can be stored and shared.
+KubeOps Hub is a secure repository where published SINA packages can be stored and shared.
 You are welcome to contribute and use public hub also at the same time KubeOps provides you a way to access your own private hub.

 Installation Address